ROC curve analysis in MedCalc

 The prevalence of a disease may be different in different clinical settings.
 For instance the pre-test probability for a positive test will be higher when a patient consults a specialist than when he consults a general practitioner.
 Since positive and negative predictive values are sensitive to the prevalence of the disease, it would be misleading to compare these values from different studies where the prevalence of the disease differs, or apply them in different settings.

 The data from the results window can be summarized in a table.
 The sample size in the two groups should be clearly stated.
 The table can contain a column for the different criterion values, the corresponding sensitivity (with 95% CI), specificity (with 95% CI), and possibly the positive and negative predictive value.
-The table should not only contain the test's characteristics for one single cut-off value, but preferably there should be a row for the values corresponding with a sensitivity of 90%, 95% and 99%, specificity of 90%, 95% and 99%, and the value corresponding with the highest accuracy (maximum sensitivity and specificity as indicated with a * mark in the results window).
+The table should not only contain the test's characteristics for one single cut-off value, but preferably there should be a row for the values corresponding with a sensitivity of 90%, 95% and 97.5%, specificity of 90%, 95% and 97.5%, and the value corresponding with the Youden index or highest accuracy.

 and